SainsburyWellcomeCentre/NeuralPlayground/README.md

 There are many ways to contribute to the [NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground).

- 1. Implement a hippocampal and entorhinal cortex model of your choice.
-[Agent](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/agents)
+ 1. Implement a hippocampal and entorhinal cortex [Agent](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/agents) of your choice.

- 2. Work on improving the arena [Arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/arenas)
+ 2. Work on improving the [Arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/arenas).

- 3. Add an experimental data set [Experiment](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/experiments)
+ 3. Add an [Experiment](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/experiments) al data set.

 All contributions should be submitted through a pull request that we will later access.
 Before sending a pull request, make sure you have the following: